LivePersonInc/ephemerals/README.md

 ## Prerequisites

-Ephemerals need to be deployed and launched on cluster using a cluster manager.
+Ephemeral objects will be deployed and launched on a container cluster using a cluster manager.
 Following cluster managers are currently supported:

 - Kubernetes
-- Mesos (SOON)
-- Docker Swarm (SOON)

 ## Quickstart